adap/flower/baselines/fedstar/README.md

 # If you want to run the SpeechCommands experiment, pre-process the dataset
 # This will genereate a few training example from the _silence_ category
 python -m fedstar.silence_processing
-# Please not the above will:
+# Please note the above will make following changes:
 #    * Add new files to datasets/speech_commands/Data/Train/_silence_
 #    * Add new entries to data_splits/speech_commands/train_split.txt
 # Therefore the above command should only be run once.
 If you want to run it again
-# after making modifications to the script, please either revert the changes outlinedo
+# after making modifications to the script, please either revert the changes outlined
-# above or erase the dataset and repeat the download + preprocessing
+# above or erase the dataset and repeat the download + preprocessing as defined in setup_datasets.sh script.
 ```

 ## Running the Experiments